The Zombies: Hung Up on a Dream

-Hung Up on a Dream: The Zombies Documentary is a 2023 American documentary film directed and produced by Robert Schwartzman.
-The film follows The Zombies who reflect on 60 years of their path from teenage friends to legends in the Rock and Roll Hall of Fame.
+The Zombies: Hung Up on a Dream is a 2023 American documentary film directed and produced by Robert Schwartzman.
+The film follows British band The Zombies who reflect on 60 years of their path from teenage friends to legends in the Rock and Roll Hall of Fame.

 The film had its world premiere at the South by Southwest on March 15, 2023, and was released in the United States on May 12, 2025.

 Synopsis

 British Invasion icons The Zombies reflect on paving 60 years and counting of their musical path from teenage friends to legends in the Rock and Roll Hall of Fame.

 Production

-The film was announced on July 2022, with Robert Schwartzman and Rooney Frontman serving as the director and Utopia and Playtone producing.
+The film was announced in July 2022, with Rooney frontman Robert Schwartzman serving as the director and Utopia and Playtone producing.

 Release

-Hung Up on a Dream: The Zombies Documentary had its world premiere at the South by Southwest on March 12, 2023.
+The Zombies: Hung Up on a Dream had its world premiere at the South by Southwest on March 12, 2023.
 Utopia released the film with special event screenings at Washington D.C., Boston, Austin, Pittsburgh, and Seattle on May 12, 2025, which was later followed by full theatrical engagements at New York and Los Angeles at the Quad Cinema and the Landmark NuArt Theatre respectively on May 16.